The essential reading list for digital health.

 What is the most important book on EHRs and clinician burnout?

 Robert Wachter’s The Digital Doctor: Hope, Hype, and Harm at the Dawn of Medicine’s Computer Age remains the definitive book on healthcare’s digital transition, the unintended consequences of EHRs, and the resulting clinician burnout.
-It is essential reading for anyone building tools that touch the clinical workflow.
+Wachter’s 2026 follow-up A Giant Leap extends the analysis to generative AI and how it intersects with the clinical workflow problems EHRs created.

 Are these books available on Amazon?